komentify/docs/faq.md

 #### When I use the meteor-comments-ui package, are my comments stored locally in my project or on your servers?

-The meteor comments-ui package which is available on GitHub builds the grounds of komentify.
+The meteor comments-ui package which is available on GitHub provides the base for komentify.
 The comments-ui package stores the data on your server or wherever your mongo database is hosted.
 Integrating komentify does not only provide a backend for you with customization possibilities, social media logins, etc. but stores the data on the komentify-servers.

 ---